Measurement and Verification in ESPCs

 On Demand Training

 This course is intended to provide students with a thorough understanding of the key issues in measurement and verification (M&V) of energy savings performance contracts (ESPCs) so that they can negotiate for better M&V in their projects.
 There are three modules.
 The first introduces basic M&V concepts such as the critical importance of M&V in performance contracts, the inherent un-measurability of savings, savings uncertainty, the difference between retrofit isolation and whole building M&V approaches, and the four IPMVP-sanctioned M&V "options."
 The second module discusses each of the M&V options in greater detail and provides guidance on why one would select a specific option over the others, given a realistic project scenario and energy conservation measure (ECM).
 The third module covers some of the common issues that one might encounter in evaluating an energy service company’s (ESCO’s) proposed M&V plan and introduces M&V resources available to help address them.

 Upon completing this course, you will be able to:

 - Describe the background of energy savings performance contracts M&V and the M&V processs

-- Identify and choose the appropriate solution among the four M&V Options: retrofit isolation methods (Option A & B), whole building utility bill method (Option C), and calibrated simulation (Option D);
+- Identify and choose the appropriate solution among the four M&V Options: retrofit isolation methods (option A and B), whole building utility bill method (Option C), and calibrated simulation (Option D)

 - Understand the four categories of operation characteristics in M&V applications: Constant Load, Timed Schedule (CLTS); Variable Load, Timed Schedule (VLTS); Constant Load, Variable Schedule (CLVS); and Variable Load, Variable Schedule (VLVS)